thuytrinhnguyen/myblog/_posts/2020-11-08-mnist-tutorial-basic-neural-network.md

 ### Step 2: Load the data
 Firstly, we need to separate __features (X)__ and __label (Y)__ and perform some data preprocessing operations on them.
 The label is the first column followed by 784 columns of image pixels (i.e. X are 28x28 images) in both the training and testing sets.
 The training set has 60,000 entries while the testing set has 10,000.

 Because X are grayscale images, the pixel values vary greatly from 0 to 255, we can normalize them by dividing all pixels by 255.
 On the other hand, we need to convert the labels into one-hot vectors to classify the 10 digits (0 - 9).
-I will summarize the process in Fig. 2, the same operations are applied to the testing dataset.
+I will summarize the process in Fig. 3, the same operations are applied to the test set.

-{% figure caption:"Fig. 2. demonstrates data preparation and dimensions of X and Y in MNIST training dataset." %}
+{% figure caption:"Fig. 3. demonstrates data preparation and dimensions of X and Y in MNIST training dataset." %}
 ![Data]({{'/assets/images/mnist-tutorial-nn-data.png'}})
 {% endfigure %}